ll question stems from seven basic interrogatives.

 ‘critical issues’ to continue to grow

 unabated.
-With bad science and
+With science and

 technology providing the wherewithal, we now have a situation where societies can escalate